 IV sedation may be the right sedation dentistry option for you if you’ve been delaying getting the dental treatment you need due to extreme fear or anxiety.
 It is also a good option to consider if you need an extensive amount of dental work done or if you’ve been experiencing tooth pain but are simply too anxious about the dentist to take care of that pain.

 Since you will be receiving sedative medication, you will need a companion to drive you to and from your appointment.
 When you arrive for treatment, you will meet with the anesthesiologist and your dentist.
 Once your medical history has been discussed, the anesthesiologist will begin monitoring your vital signs, including your heart rate and blood pressure to make sure you stay completely safe throughout the procedure.

 If you are concerned about getting a needle, we have techniques available to make you comfortable before the IV is started.
 Once you are relaxed and comfortable, your dentist will provide you with the procedure.
 When it’s safe for you to leave our office, your companion will take you home, where you will rest comfortably for the rest of the day.
 Your companion will need to stay with you until you’ve completely recovered from the sedation, which typically occurs within 24 hours.

 Yes.
 IV sedation is very safe and effective.
 Your vital signs will be constantly monitored for the entire appointment, up until the time it’s safe for you to leave.
 Our dentists and staff along with the anesthesiologist are highly trained in safety and emergency procedures to make our office a very safe place to be!
 Learn more…

 At Dental Associates of Delaware, we never want fear, anxiety or nervousness to stop you from receiving the dental care you need.
-If you have any questions about sedation dentistry or would like to schedule an appointment, please contact our Brandywine office, our Middletown office or Hockessin office.
+If you have any questions about sedation dentistry or would like to schedule an appointment, please contact our Brandywine office or Hockessin office.
 We look forward to hearing from you soon!